vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 - `/api/greet` - The protected greeting resource, which shows a greeting message, only authenticated users can access this resource.
 - `/api/user` - The protected user resource, which shows some information about the user, only users with role `user` can access this resource.
 - `/api/admin` - The protected user resource, which shows some information about the admin, only users with role `admin` can access this resource.

+This example is build with Vert.x version 3.9.3.

 ### Running the app in the console